torbsd/torbsd.github.io/blog-obfs4.md

 Note the logging options with _-enableLogging_ and _-logLevel info_.
 Neither is required, but watching the service on a bridge is useful, particularly in this phase of development.

-With _info_ level logging enabled, the log, residing in the Tor data subdirectory pt_state/obfs4proxy.log, should show something like this:
+With _info_ level logging enabled, the log, residing in the Tor data directory pt_state/obfs4proxy.log, should show something like this:

 ```
 2017/08/05 18:03:29 [NOTICE]: obfs4proxy-0.0.7 - launched